 18th century leech pots, larger than the other "small" ones, are 10 and 9.5 cm tall

-18th century leech pots bases with snapped off pontil marks
+the bases have snapped off pontil marks and deep kickups

-All the following small leech pots are about the same size, ranging from 5.5 to 6.5 cm tall
+All the following small leech pots are about the same size, ranging from 5.5 to 6.5 cm tall.
+The two smaller on the left have folded rims and appear older than the others.

 clear leech pots